jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

         - [x] Grouping folders for "Sub-Projects"?
         - [ ] README.MD in some folders / "Sub-Projects" folder?
     - [ ] Encircle Language Spec Steps & Time Planning
+    - [ ] Cleaning up the Out of Scope section / perhaps defining more sharply.
 - [x] Splitting Revamp Notes into sub-project docs for more specific things

 ### Postponed